yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 product under development.
 If you can answer them in 20 words, your product will conquer the world.

-{% quote An eventual invention of a cancer vaccine will make millions of people healthier, but will also make thousands of oncologists jobless %}
+{% quote An eventual invention of a cancer vaccine will make millions of people healthier, but will also make thousands of oncologists jobless. %}

 By the way, don't confuse a Product Statement with a [Mission](https://en.wikipedia.org/wiki/Mission_statement), which is a much broader declaration of an overall goal of your business.
 You